abhaydee/PokoWars/readme.md

 Step 6 : compile the contract using npx hardhat compile

-Step 7 : We have used thirdweb sdk's to deploy the smart contracts on the moonbase alpha chain.
+Step 7 : We have used thirdweb sdk's to deploy the smart contracts on the several evm compatible chains mentioned below.

 For the frontend

-Step 1 : cd into the "client" folder
+Step 1 : cd into the "client" folders

 Step 2 : Run "npm install" from your terminal